Home Alcohol / WineWine bars in Paris, my favorite spots

 La Bougeotte, the floating wine bar

-You can enjoy good wines, sourced directly from producers during the boat’s annual travels in an eco-responsible approach (even if you can also find other wines from France on the menu), and tasty French-style tapas!
+You can enjoy good wines there, sourced directly from producers during the boat’s annual trips in an eco-friendly approach (even if you can also find a few other French wines on the menu), and tasty French-style tapas!
 La Bougeotte mainly offers organic, biodynamic, or natural wines.
-In addition to wines, the address also offers cocktails (between €4.50 and €8) but only wine-based ones, such as the Communard or the Soupe angevine.
+In addition to wines, the spot also offers cocktails (between 4.50 € and 8 €) but only based on wine, such as the Communard or the Soupe angevine.

-Regarding food: La Bougeotte works with a Norman oyster farmer and thus offers oysters (€10 for 6 n°3 oysters) and other seafood every day; I also recommend trying the chorizo gratin ravioli which are very nostalgic (€7.50); croques to share (€10, vegetarian version or not).
+Food side: La Bougeotte works with an oyster farmer from Normandy and thus offers oysters (10 € for 6 No. 3 oysters) and other seafood every day; I also recommend you try the ravioli au gratin with chorizo, which is very comforting (7.50 €); and the croques to share (10 € in veggie version or not).

-Péniche La Bougeotte
+La Bougeotte Barge

-Facing 46 Quai de la Loire, 75019 Paris
+Across from 46 Quai de la Loire, 75019 Paris

 From September to June in Paris 19th in the Bassin de la Villette